 Lithium, in a class of drugs called antimanic agents, works by decreasing abnormal activity in the brain.
-Doctors hypothesize that it strengthens the brain’s nerve cell connections that regulate mood, thinking and behavior, according to the NIH.
+Doctors hypothesize that it stabilizes the membranes of nerve cells in the brain.

 Lithium medications are often prescribed as a long-term treatment, not to be stopped when the patient feels better.
-They are also sometimes prescribed for blood disorders, depression, schizophrenia, impulse control disorders and certain mental illnesses in children and schizoaffective disorder, a condition that is a combination of schizophrenia and mood disorder.
+They are also sometimes prescribed for blood disorders, depression, schizophrenia, impulse control disorders, certain mental illnesses in children and schizoaffective disorder, a condition that is a combination of schizophrenia and mood disorder.